-This course begins with the study of Africa’s intellectual and cultural history, and extends into the study of the various African cultural groups that were transplanted into the Western Hemisphere.
+African American History (l0th grade required) This course begins with the study of Africa’s intellectual and cultural history, and extends into the study of the various African cultural groups that were transplanted into the Western Hemisphere.
 Students will have opportunities to analyze and study the experiences of Africans transported to and enslaved in the Americas.
-Students will also learn how our nation was built on the parallel experiences of Africans (free and enslaved) who resisted slavery, and European immigrants who fought against colonial oppression, as they struggled over the definition of freedom.
-The course concludes with an examination of the 20th-21st century topics (racism, sexism, discrimination, etc.) that emerged as consequences of this struggle, and continue to affect Americans today.
+Students will also learn how our nation was built, analyzing the experiences of Africans (free and enslaved) who resisted slavery and how they defined freedom for themselves.
+The course concludes with an examination of topics (racism, sexism, discrimination, etc.) that continue to affect American society and the world today.

 Social Science – (12th grade required)

 This course contains two areas of study; economics and political science.
 Contemporary theories that constantly are changing are examined in terms of past developments.
 Field trips, guest speakers, films and other media enrich the two components.
 Typical among the economics topics studied are the Federal Reserve System, Keynesian economics and investment operation.
 The political science component includes study of federal, state, and local government.
 Comparison of the US democratic system with its counterparts in other societies receives careful analysis.
 A comprehensive senior project is required of each student in Social Science.